AJWest22/MS3/README.md

 There were 9 HTML files made in this project, 2 python files, a JavaScript file, a CSS file, a Procfile and requirements.txt file.

-Most can be viewed on GitHUb, however the env.py file contains sensitve information, and has not been pushed to GitHub.
+Most can be viewed on GitHUb, however the env.py file, that was created to connnect the database with the site, contains sensitve information, and has not been pushed to GitHub.

-The HTML files are stored in the templates folder, as they form the basis of the site.
+The HTML files are stored in the templates folder, as they form the basis of the site, and it helps structure and organiase the code.

-The static folder contains the JavaScript and CSS files, and is used to help structure the code.
+The static folder contains the JavaScript and CSS files, and is used to help structure the code files, and keep things orderly.

 The app.py file provides the backend code that handles the data of the site.
 It is used for submitting data to the database and pulling information from the database.

+The env.py file that was created contains information regarding the database and has not been pushed to GitHub.